CHANGES TO TEMPLE SERVICES (updated August 6, 2021)

 - Everyone is asked to bring their own nenju, montoshikisho and service books, if you have them.
 There will be none to borrow.
 Headsets will no longer be available.

 - There will be no group singing or chanting out loud.
 Only the Minister/leader will chant.

-- No incense offering or offertory baskets will be passed.
+- No offertory baskets will be passed.
 Please leave your offering in the offertory box.

 - The elevator will be limited to one person unless you are in the same household.